 Fake Parking Tickets on Your Windshield

-Getting a parking ticket stinks, but you've earned it, so you'll just go ahead and pay it, right?
-Don't be hasty.
-You should of course pay legitimate parking tickets, but scammers are increasingly developing official looking parking tickets to dupe drivers into paying for tickets even when they've done nothing wrong.
+Getting a parking ticket stinks, but you’ve earned it, so you’ll go ahead and pay it, right?
+Don’t be hasty.
+You should, of course, pay legitimate parking tickets, but scammers are increasingly developing official-looking parking tickets to dupe drivers into paying for tickets even when they’ve done nothing wrong.

 Fake Parking Tickets in the Mail